 When implementing this "repetitive loss" policy through Chapter 6 of the land development code, town officials made it less punitive than the original concept.
-Policy 5-C-7 should be revised or repealed, as should similar language in Policy 4-D-1-i, as the current language no longer states the town's official policy on this matter.
+Policy 5-C-7 should be revised or repealed as it no longer states the town's official policy on this matter.